 Identification of alternatives to neonicotinoid treatments for beet crops

-In order to provide beet producers and the beet industry with effective, operational measures for controlling beet aphids and yellowing viruses, ANSES received a formal request in June 2020 to identify alternatives to neonicotinoid products that could be used in this sector.
-The results of this expert appraisal were published in an opinion in May 2021.
-Four solutions available in the short term were identified, as were 18 control measures that may replace neonicotinoids in the medium term, within the next two or three years.
+In June 2020, following an outbreak of aphid-transmitted viruses causing beet yellows, ANSES was asked to identify alternatives to neonicotinoid products that could be used in the beet sector.
+The results of its expert appraisal were published in an opinion in May 2021 (PDF).
+Four solutions available in the short term were identified, along with 18 control measures that could replace neonicotinoids in the medium term, within the next two or three years.
 The solutions able to be applied immediately were two conventional plant protection products with insecticidal properties, mulching and organic fertilisation, in order to control nitrogen inputs.